galaxyproject/galaxy-hub/src/support/tool-issues/index.md

 1. (21) **MEME 4.11.1.0** Has dependency issues.
 Updates have not resolved usage problems yet (tool has never worked).
 Impacts http://usegalaxy.org.
 Details: https://github.com/galaxyproject/galaxy/issues/1913
 1. **Stringtie** (recently updated to 1.3.3).
 UI/version issues - needs ticket if not fixed in next day or so.
 1. **MACS2** (recently updated to 2.1.1.20160309.0).
 Test all components against open issues above (two are confirmed to be problematic so far)
-1. Some parts fixed, some pending, see ticket.
-(30+ for all) **Kraken 0.10.6, Krona pie chart from taxonomic profile 2.6.0, Convert Kraken data to Galaxy taxonomy representation 1.1** Missing dependencies.
-Some issues appear to be localized to the roundup cluster (default).
-Impacts Galaxy Main http://usegalaxy.org. https://github.com/galaxyproject/galaxy/issues/3556

 **UI**